Ubuntu show CPU and Memory usages in Top Bar

 Options

-This section contains three options; auto start, system monitor width and system monitor update interval.
+This section contains three options: Auto start, System monitor width, and System monitor update interval.

-System monitor update interval: - This option allows us to adjust the time interval between two continuous updates.
+This option allows us to adjust the time interval between two continuous updates.

 Colors